egel/egel.github.io/_posts/2023-03-01-setup-new-macbook-m1.md

 **font, size, window theme**

 If you like hack font, do not rush with installing it via: `brew install font-hack`.
 Instead you may want to have **Hack Font with Powerline symbols** from the NERD Fonts <https://www.nerdfonts.com/font-downloads>.
-To see a small difference take a look on sceenshot below with Neovim.
+To see a small difference take a look on screenshot below with Neovim.

 | [Hack Font (Standard)](https://sourcefoundry.org/hack/) | [Hack Nerd Font](https://www.nerdfonts.com/) (with powerline symbols) |
 | ------------------------------------------------------- | --------------------------------------------------------------------- |